Aditi12oct/ai-resume-generator/README.md

 A perfect solution for job seekers who want to save time and still make a great impression.

-🙌 Special thanks to Gaurav Singh and IBM for their support and guidance throughout this project!
+🙌 Special thanks to Gaurav Singh sir and IBM for their support and guidance throughout this project!